ARRIVAL FIELD

 Underfield

-The deeper substrate beneath practice language — where old material, lineage charge, and long-range cohesion are held without performance.
+The deeper substrate beneath practice — where longer-range material is held without performance.

 Fundamentals Atlas